Founder of MC5 and Volunteers Rally Strength Behind Bars

 By DONNA BALANCIA

-Wayne Kramer and Jail Guitar Doors charity visited its 100th prison on Friday, bringing guitars and music behind the walls of Donovan Correctional Facility in San Diego.
+SAN DIEGO – Wayne Kramer and his Jail Guitar Doors charity visited their 100th prison on Friday, bringing guitars and music behind the walls of Donovan Correctional Facility in San Diego.

-Kramer and his volunteer crew brought custom Fender guitars to Donovan and musically inclined inmates got a mini concert and a piece of cake to mark the important occasion.
+Kramer, founder of punk’s first band, the controversial MC5 of Detroit, presented custom Fender guitars to Donovan and inmates got a mini concert and a piece of cake to mark the important occasion.

-“These guitars represent a challenge,” said Kramer.
-“If you accept these guitars and you sign up for our songwriting workshop amazing things will happen.
-You’ll find a new friendship and connection with each other and yourself.
-I will be back to see how you’re doing.
+“These guitars represent a challenge,” Kramer told an assembly of incarcerated men.
+“If you accept these guitars and you sign up for our songwriting workshop, amazing things will happen.
+You’ll find new friendships, a connection with each other and with yourself.
+I’ll be back to see how you’re doing.
 I wish you well.”

-“It would be great to get new equipment,” said Mark “Bobby” Hill, an aspiring blues guitarist and inmate.
-He is one of several inmates who formed a band and gets together with others to regularly play the music of his rock idols Jimi Hendrix and Stevie Ray Vaughn.
+“It’s great to get new equipment,” said Mark “Bobby” Hill, an aspiring blues guitarist and inmate.
+He is one of the inmates who formed a band and gets together with others to regularly play the music of his rock idols Jimi Hendrix and Stevie Ray Vaughn.
 “The guys are looking forward to this today.”

 Bringing music into the prisons is a very personal subject to Kramer, who started the Jail Guitar Doors program in the United States.
-The founder of the important Detroit band The MC5, spent three years in prison on drug charges.
-In 1977 The Clash recorded “Jail Guitar Doors,” a song detailing the imprisonment of their hero and fellow musician, MC5’s Kramer.
+The founder of the controversial MC5, spent three years in prison on drug charges.
+His imprisonment was immortalized in 1977 when The Clash recorded “Jail Guitar Doors,” a song detailing the plight of their hero and fellow musician.

 Kramer said time moves slowly behind bars and the prisoners are not only able to learn a trade during their sentence, but they are able to learn ways to deal with their emotional challenges.
 And music can play a critical role.

 Kramer and his crew visit the prisons and he takes the time to listen to the inmates and give words of encouragement.
-Volunteers include singer-songwriter Jill Sobule, and musicians Rob Bird, Robin Henkel and program administrator Kathy Kambes.
+Volunteers include singer-songwriter Jill Sobule, and musicians Rob Bird, Robin Henkel and Jail Guitar Doors program administrator Kathy Kambes.

 Inmate Burnell Kelly has spent 31 years behind bars and like the other inmates in the gym on this day, he is allowed to participate in the creative program because he has attained a non-violent status among the inmates.
 Those who have less time to go behind the wall tend to have more of an impetus to behave in an acceptable manner and therefore are permitted time in the arts programs.